OpenVoiceOS/community-docs/docs/gui_intro.md

 OVOS devices with displays provide skill developers the opportunity to create skills that can be empowered by both voice and screen interaction.

-The display interaction technology is based on the QML user interface markup language that gives you complete freedom to create in-depth innovative interactions without boundaries or provide you with simple templates within the Mycroft GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.
+The display interaction technology is based on the QML user interface markup language that gives you complete freedom to create in-depth innovative nteractions without boundaries or provide you with simple templates within the Mycroft GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.

 ## Framework